XiovV/blog/docs/game_hacking/multi_level_pointers.md

 As you can see, the pointers are indeed different, but despite that CE still managed to get our primaryWeaponAmmo value correctly.
 It was able to do that because it created a path from our static localPlayer address to the primaryWeaponAmmo variable using the offsets.

+## The End
+And there you go!
+Now you (hopefully) understand multi-level pointers.
+If you don't, feel free to re-read this post multiple times and use the resources I linked below.

 ## Resources
 - [Multi Level Pointers In Depth Analysis Tutorial](https://www.youtube.com/watch?v=0iOxUOaogb8)
 - [Dynamic Memory Allocation by Game Hacking Academy](https://gamehacking.academy/lesson/2/8)